 Bubble wrap is meant for work time, but it’s the best toy.
 It’s that packing material that comes in clear plastic sheets, with rows and rows of little air-filled bumps.
 They’re lined up in a hexagon pattern, each bubble surrounded by 6 more, like a bee’s honeycomb.
 When you pinch a bubble, it makes a perfect popping sound…so you can’t help but pop the bubble next to it, and the next.
 If you have a really big sheet, you can lay it on the floor and jump on it to pop lots of bubbles at once.
 Kids love it, grown-ups love it…even guinea pigs want to try it.
-So it’s no surprise that we have Bubble Wrap Appreciation Day, which is tomorrow.
-Find some bubble wrap to get ready!
+So it’s no surprise that today is Bubble Wrap Appreciation Day.
+Find some bubble wrap and get popping!

 Wee ones: A bubble-wrap bubble is about the size of your fingertip.
 See if you can spot 3 things that size in your room.

 Little kids: If Snickers the guinea pig (shown here) pops bubbles 1, 2 and 3, what numbers are the next 4 bubbles she pops?
 Bonus: If a row has 16 bubbles and you pop 1, how many bubbles are left to pop?

 Big kids: If a piece of bubble wrap has a row of 5 bubbles, then 6 bubbles, then 5, then 6, and you pop half of them, how many bubbles are left for Snickers to pop?
 Bonus: If on a 20-row sheet, half the rows have 11 bubbles each and half the rows have 10 each, how many bubbles do you have?
 See if you can find a shortcut to add it up!

 Wee ones: Items might include a marble, a small Lego piece, or a stuffed animal’s cute eye.